AntonioDrusin/vs-ng-template/README.md

 With many thanks to [kriasoft](https://github.com/kriasoft/) for his most awesome [Visual Studio AngularJS SPA Template](https://github.com/kriasoft/AngularJS-SPA-Template).

-I love just about everything about the template except I had a much larger application to develop where moving controllers closer to their views would simplify developers work when changing a view.
+I love just about everything about the template but wanted to reorganize to fit Google's Best Practices for large SPA.

 Requirements
 ------------